 No and no. Remember, your writing is for your eyes only.
 That means putting an apostrophe or comma in the wrong place is no big deal.
 When you compare yourself to a published book or professional writer, you lose each time.
 Your favourite book has been through endless counts of developmental editing, proofreading, line editing and so on.
 It’s not the raw or even third version.

-Tip #5: Never miss two days in a row
+Tip #5: Never miss too many days in a row

 This is the closest thing to a ‘rule’ that I advocate in my work.
 Really, there are no rules when it comes to writing.
 You can: